kaslusimoes/MSc-Thesis/source/40_zeitgeistandextremism.md

 \label{fig:probh}
 \end{figure} -->

-Looking at Figure [@fig:probh] we can observe that the model fits the data better for higher values of $\gamma$, which come naturally from the posterior with more moderate Zeitgeists, which do not align exactly with Conservatives nor with Liberals.
+Looking at [@fig:probh] we can observe that the model fits the data better for higher values of $\gamma$, which come naturally from the posterior with more moderate Zeitgeists, which do not align exactly with Conservatives nor with Liberals.

 From the analysis presented above, we would like to propose $2$ ideas for future models: